briangill/4500test/README.md

 # 4500test

-We an add text in RStudio
+We can add text in RStudio

+We can also add text editing in GitHub